onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 .. code-block:: YAML

   stage:
-    type: list
+    type: map
     required: false
-    description: A list indicating the stages in which this automation composition element will be started, the first stage is zero.
+    description: A map of list indicating for each operation the stages in which this automation composition element will be started, the first stage is zero.
 Automation Composition Elements are started in their stage order.
                  Automation Composition Elements with the same stage are started simultaneously.
     metadata: